Getting Started with SPICE OPUS

-SPICE OPUS is an acronym for SPICE engine for OPtimization UtilitieS.
-It’ s a recompilation of the original Berkeley’s source code for Windows 95/98/NT and Linux operating systems with Georgia Tech Research Institute’s XSPICE mixed-mode simulator.
+SPICE OPUS, an acronym for SPICE engine for OPtimization UtilitieS, represents a powerful circuit simulation tool.
+This software is a recompilation of the original Berkeley’s source code, designed to work seamlessly on Windows 95/98/NT and Linux operating systems, supplemented by Georgia Tech Research Institute’s XSPICE mixed-mode simulator.

 After downloading the program run the Setup.exe